 U.S. social security

-This U.S. retirement benefit is based on total wages earned and amount of years worked.
+This U.S. retirement benefit is based on total wages earned and the number of years worked.
 The more you earn and work, the higher your benefit.
 A person can start social security as early as age 62, but your benefit increases each year that you delay taking it until age 70.

 Medicare is the U.S. national health insurance for those over age 65.
 Medicare starts as early as age 65, for those who qualify.
 In 2018, basic Medicare costs $134 per month, although supplemental plans can cost extra.